Whisky-App/whisky-book/src/game-support/coj.md

 {{#template ../templates/rating.md status=Garbage installs=Yes opens=Yes}}

-> [WARNING]
+> [!WARNING]
 > DX9 crashes when hitting Escape during a gameplay while DX10 version when selecting "New Game" in the main menu.
-Repeating this shortcut also changes the mode back. `ChromEd` does not work.
-The game can switch from fullscreen to window and vice versa when Cmd+Tabbing.
+Repeating this shortcut also changes the mode back.
+Moreover `ChromEd.exe` editor does not work.
+The game can change it's presentation from fullscreen to windowed mode and vice versa switching between windows.

 {{#template ../templates/steam.md id=3020}}